iofreelancing/LaravelBootcamp-1-Basic/readme.md

 ## Learning Laravel At Institute Of Freelancing

-At Institute Of Freelancing , we are helding bootcamps on Saturdays, this is first one.
+At Institute Of Freelancing , we are holding bootcamps on Saturdays, this is first one.
 In this Application We used Blade Syntax In Views and created A Basic First Application From Scratch.
 Aim was to learn One Workflow of building Applications In Laravel.

+###Topics Covered Werer:
+1. Laravel Models
+2. Migrations
+3. Using Controllers with Models To Fetch Data & Passing it to Views
+4. Routes Mapping On Controllers
+5. Views Rendering & Reuse

 Next Sessions Will Be Held to learn Advanced Laravel In Upcoming Sessions.